 </html>

-The View would be similar to the previous example but indicating its parameters.
+The View will be similar to the previous example, but with the indication of its parameters.

 (ns myproject.views.my-view